FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 ## What is an Overlay?

-An overlay, also known as a watermark, is applied to the surface of the image and bonded to it preventing the user from moving or modifying the overlay.
-The overlay is applied using OpenOverlay and requires a few files to get it functioning.
+An overlay, also known as a watermark, is applied to the surface of the PDF and bonded to it preventing the user from moving or modifying the overlay.
+The overlay is applied using OpenOverlay, a Java-based tool embedded within Alfresco Content Services.
+Out of the box overlays are supplied as part of some base Accelerator configurations.
+Configuration is required to customize overlay behavior in Alfresco Content Accelerator and Alfresco Enterprise Viewer.
 Below will detail how to wire up a new overlay configuration file and how to assemble it.

+## Overlay Capabilities

+OpenOverlay can apply overlays to document PDF renditions.
+These overlays can be static text, a static image file, a dynamic property value (a value set on the document node), and/or one of a few special keywords tokens including “pageNum”, “isFirstPage” and “isLastPage”.
+For instance, the “cm:createdDate” or the “cm:title” can be stamped on the document.
+These overlays can be stamped with pixel precision at any location on the page.
+Different overlays can be configured to be applied based on dynamic criteria, including Object Type, node property value, and page layout.
+Overlays can be dynamically generated upon document view time (most common use case), or can be permanently applied upon initial PDF creation.
+For instance, many customers utilize OpenOverlay to dynamically apply the Viewed On date to the document to ensure the date extracted is known, should the document be printed or sent outside the system.
+Text can be specified as any font, color, and size.

+## Overlay Limitations

+* OpenOverlay applies images directly at the pixel location specified, and does not wrap text or images.
+* OpenOverlay is limited to working with the fonts that are installed on the operating system running OpenOverlay (either the Alfresco Content Services system or the AEVT system depending on your configuration)

 ## Setting up the Application to Display Overlays